pmem/pmem.github.io/_posts/2018-06-25-fio-tutorial.md

 Since we use workloads defined in a file (as opposed to specifying parameters in command line), we execute FIO with command like:

-`numactl -N 0 fio --output=my_workload.log --output-format=json my_workload.fio`
+`numactl -N 0 fio --output=my_workload.json --output-format=json my_workload.fio`

 [numactl command][nctl1234] guarantees that processes are pinned to selected numa node.
 The same can also be achieved by assigning CPU mask for FIO using option `cpus_allowed`.
 We chose JSON format to save our results in it, for more convenient automatic parsing.
 Last parameter is our input file.

-In the resulting file (here called my_workload.log) we look for a list of ["jobs"] and then a section with the name of our job ("jobname").
+In the resulting file (here called my_workload.json) we look for a list of ["jobs"] and then a section with the name of our job ("jobname").
 There is all the benchmark results that our simulated traffic has delivered, including i.a. bw (bandwidth averaged per second, in kiB),